On a Class of Dynamical Poisson-Voronoi Tessellations: Handover Palm distribution and applications: two-speed case

 Suppose for any $s\in \R$, $T_1(s)$ denotes the first time a handover happens after time $s$.
 To formally define the inter-handover time, suppose there is a handover at time $0$ and at distance $\hat h_0$.
 For ease of usage, we introduce an alternative notation for handover types.
 We denote the head points of the radial birds corresponding to the station that takes over the service and leaves the service, by $(t_n,h_n)$ and $(t_p,h_p)$, respectively.
 Here the subscript $n$ stands for {\em next} and $p$ stands for {\em previous}.
 We use the notation $\t_n=type(n)$, for the type of the next head point, and $\t_p=type(p)$, for the type of the previous head point.
 Let us define

-Then we define $\bbinom{q}{\t_p,\t_n}$ to be a class or type of a handover where the next serving station is of type $\t_n$, the previous one is of type $\t_n$ and $q=1$ or $2$, depending on whether $t_n\geq t_p$ or $t_n<t_p$, respectively. \!\!\!
+Then we define $\bbinom{q}{\t_p,\t_n}$ to be a class or type of a handover where the next serving station is of type $\t_n$, the previous one is of type $\t_p$ and $q=1$ or $2$, depending on whether $t_n\geq t_p$ or $t_n<t_p$, respectively. \!\!\!
+The new notation for the handover types encodes geometric information about the head points responsible for handovers.
 The correspondence between the notation used so far and the new one is given below.
 Consider the pure handovers of type $l$ as $\binom{1}{l,l}$, for $l=1,2$.
 Then the bijection between the two notations is given in Table~\ref{tab:notation-t}.

 Suppose the typical handover is created by the intersection of the radial birds $C^{\t_n}_{(t_n,h_n)}$ and $C^{\t_p}_{(t_p,h_p)}$, for some head points $(t_n,h_n)$ and $(t_p,h_p)$ of type $\t_n$ and $\t_p$, respectively, for some $\t_n,\t_p\in \{1,2\}$.
 Note that $\t_n, \t_p$ can be equal.
 Beware that, unlike in Subsubsection~\ref{subsubsection:geo-int}, we do not fix here the type of the head points $(t_n,h_n)$ and $(t_p,h_p)$.
 The handover at time $0$ is pure and of type $\bbinom{1}{\t_p,\t_n}$, if $\t_p=\t_n$.
 If $\t_p\neq \t_n$, these two birds can lead to a handover of any of the types $\bbinom{1}{\t_p,\t_n}, \bbinom{2}{\t_p,\t_n}$, for $\t_p\neq \t_n\in \{1,2\}$.
 More precisely, for $\t_p\neq \t_n$ with $\t_n=1$ or $2$, if $t_n<t_p$, then the handover is mixed and can be of type $\bbinom{2}{2,1}$ or $\bbinom{2}{1,2}$, and if $t_n\geq t_p$, then it can be of type $\bbinom{1}{1,2}$ or $\bbinom{1}{2,1}$.